-Now that you have acclimatised yourself a little to Delhi, you can take your time exploring the numerous forts and mosques that are dotted throughout the city.
+Now that you have acclimatised yourself a little to Delhi, you can head to Old Delhi and take your time exploring the spectacular forts and mosques that the area is famous for.
 If you want to spend an extra day here or you really want to pack your itinerary tight (which isn’t recommended), there are plenty more to choose from too.

 In the centre of the grounds of the Red Fort is Sawan Pavillion.
 A beautiful and serene structure set into perfectly manicured and peaceful gardens.
 A perfect way to sit and relax in some peace and quiet for those whose nerves are still a little frazzled.